EL-ERO/EL-ERO/README.md

 - 👋 Hi, I’m @EL-ERO
 - 👀 I’m interested in coding🤭
-- 🌱 I’m currently learning html,CSS and JavaScript.
+- 🌱 I’m currently learning html,CSS and JavaScript on sololearn.
 - 💞️ I’m looking to collaborate on any projects.
 - 📫 How to reach me youngero116@gmail.com or 07044322448.